 General and Plan Participants-The Plan is a defined contribution plan covering all employees of United Air Lines, Inc. ("United") who are represented by the International Brotherhood of Teamsters ("Teamsters") and the International Association of Machinists and Aerospace Workers ("IAM") except Mileage Plus, Inc. employees and Maintenance Instructors who participate in the Management and Administrative Plan.
+United is a wholly owned subsidiary of United Continental Holding Inc. ("UCHI").
 Employees are eligible to become participants on their date of hire.
 The Plan is subject to the provisions of the Employee Retirement Income Security Act of 1974 ("ERISA").